Pincer-org/Pincer/docs/README.md

     @message_command(name="Message command")
     async def message_command(self, message: UserMessage):
-        return f"The message read \"{message.content}\""
+        return f"The message read '{message.content}'"

     @command(description="Add two numbers!")
     async def add(
         self,
         first: CommandArg[int, Description["The first number"]],
         second: CommandArg[int, Description["The second number"]]
     ):
         return f"The addition of `{first}` and `{second}` is `{first + second}`"

 ```

-For more examples you can take a look at the examples folder or check out our bot:
+For more examples, you can take a look at the examples folder or check out our
+bot:

 > <https://github.com/Pincer-org/Pincer-bot>